anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

    - Networking resources.
 (Limited to connectivity services only).
    - Acceleration resources.
 1. NFVI exposed resources should be supplier independent.
-1. All NFVI APIs must be standard and open to ensure component substitution if at all possible.
+1. All NFVI Application Programming Interfaces (API) must be standard and open to ensure component substitution if at all possible.
    - NFVI resources are consumed by VNFs through standard and open APIs.
    - NFVI resources are configured on behalf of VNFs through standard and open APIs.
    - NFVI resources are discovered/monitored by management entities (such as orchestration) through standard and open APIs.